jasminefifi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display content of two files
+Displays the last lines of a file